 CoMSES Net maintains cyberinfrastructure to foster FAIR data principles for access to and (re)use of computational models.
 Model authors can publish their model code in the Computational Model Library with documentation, metadata, and data dependencies and support these FAIR data principles as well as best practices for software citation.
 Model authors can also request that their model code be peer reviewed to receive a DOI.
 All users of models published in the library must cite model authors when they use and benefit from their code.

 CoMSES Net also maintains a curated database of over 7500 publications of agent-based and individual based models with additional metadata on availability of code and bibliometric information on the landscape of ABM/IBM publications that we welcome you to explore.

-Using webs of replicas of Atwood’s Machine, we explore implications of the Maximum Power Principle.
+In CmLab we explore the implications of the phenomenon of Conservation of Money in a modern economy.
 This is one of a series of models exploring the dynamics of sustainable economics – PSoup, ModEco, EiLab, OamLab, MppLab, TpLab, CmLab.

 MUSA is an ABM that simulates the commuting sector in USA.
 A multilevel validation was implemented.
 Social network with a social-circle structure included.
 Two types of policies have been tested: market-based and preference-change.

 A reimplementation of the Wedding Ring model by Francesco Billari.
 We investigate partnership formation in an agent-based framework, and combine this with statistical demographic projections using real empirical data.

 The purpose of the model is to explore how the unique socioeconomic variables underlying Kibera, local interactions, and the spread of a rumor, may trigger a riot.

 The publication and mathematical model upon which this ABM is based shows one mechanism that can lead to stable behavioral and cultural traits between groups.